China vs. Taiwan: The Difference

 This is probably the most difficult question to answer.
 The answer depends on who you ask.
 Ask Taiwan, they’ll tell you yes, they’re independent.
 They have their own government and maintain both diplomatic and informal relations with other countries.
 If you ask China, they’re not independent.
 No peace agreement was ever signed following their civil war; thus re-unification should still occur in the future.
 That’s both side’s general view, but even in Taiwan, different parties fight under different beliefs.
 Some parties will even agree with the view of the mainland.

 Essentially, for the time being, both sides unofficially agree to maintain a status quo.
 They informally agree to treat Taiwan as a state without having any official declaration of independence from China.
 It allows parties to interpret the situation in a way that’s politically acceptable to them.
-The walking on eggshells policy brings with it a lot of risk.
+The policy of walking on eggshells brings with it a lot of risks.
 The lack of clarification brings a possibility of war given a particular groups interpretation.
 The same can be said of a declaration of independence, as this would run the risk of China taking Taiwan back by force, something they have repeatedly claimed publicly that they are more than willing to do.

 What Does Taiwan Think?

 Another difficult question, and an answer that changes significantly with time.
 In recent years, there’s been a growth in the number of people identifying themselves as purely Taiwanese.
 Though numbers vary slightly between polls, the rise and fall for each group over the years has been consistent.
-According to a poll conducted by the National Chengchi University in 1991, 13.6% of citizens regarded themselves as Taiwanese, where in 2019 it rose to 56.9%.
+According to a poll conducted by the National Chengchi University in 1991, 13.6% of citizens regarded themselves as Taiwanese, wherein 2019 it rose to 56.9%.
 Additionally, in 2001 the Ministry of Foreign Affairs found that 70% of Taiwanese citizens supported the idea of changing the name of Taiwan so they would no longer be known under the Republic of China.

 As for the rest of Taiwan, what do they believe?
 According to a poll conducted by the Pew Research Center in 2019, 28% of citizens identified as both Taiwanese and Chinese.
 Perhaps the most surprising statistic of all is that 6% of citizens regard themselves as purely Chinese.
 An interesting point is the differences in opinion between age groups.
-The Pew Research Center discovered that 83% of young adults between 18-24 consider themselves Taiwanese, where only 60% of 50+ year olds say the same.
+The Pew Research Center discovered that 83% of young adults between 18-24 consider themselves Taiwanese, where only 60% of 50+-year-olds say the same.

-Opinion of Each Other
+The Opinion of Each Other

 That’s the difference politically, but what about personally?
 What do the nation’s really think of each other?
 Having lived in China for 2 years and Taiwan for almost half a year, it’s become painfully clear that (for the most part) both nations simply dislike each other.
-Of course, this is aimed much more towards their respective governments, however some animosity remain for the citizens.
-For some, it’s nothing but a casual annoyance, for others it’s a passionate hatred.
+Of course, this is aimed much more towards their respective governments, however, some animosity remains for the citizens.
+For some, it’s nothing but a casual annoyance, for others, it’s a passionate hatred.
 This is speaking in complete generalities and is not the case across the board.
 Though in my experience, reference to any of the countries to the other is met with a look of repulsion.
 A familiar interaction I have goes something like this

 “I don’t like them.”